How Oral Health Affects Your Overall Health

 • Oral bite problems

-How is the Mouth and Body Connected?
+How are the Mouth and Body Connected?

 At the same time, caring for your dental health can prevent gingivitis, gum disease, cavities, and the development of chronic medical conditions.
 Regular dental exams also help with the early detection and treatment of oral cancer, a life-threatening disease.

 Oral cancer is primarily caused by excessive tobacco and alcohol use and poor nutrition.
-The Centers for Disease Control and Prevention (CDC) reported that oral conditions and chronic health conditions are “…actually inter-related” although they are seen as separate.
-In fact, researchers in a study done on 5900 participants, aged 15-75, found that periodontal disease was a risk factor for cardiovascular disease (CVD).
+The Centers for Disease Control and Prevention (CDC) reported that oral conditions and chronic health conditions are “…actually interrelated” although they are seen as separate.
+In fact, researchers in a study done on 5900 participants aged 15-75 found that periodontal disease was a risk factor for cardiovascular disease (CVD).

 More on the Link Between Gum Disease and Your Health